-BESTSELLING TRUE STORY THAT HAS STOLEN PEOPLE’S HEARTS ALL OVER THE WORLD
+BESTSELLING TRUE STORY THAT STEALS PEOPLE’S HEARTS ALL OVER THE WORLD

 I WANT THE BOOK WITH AN AUTOGRAPH 🙂

 Get 2 books with an autograph, one for yourself and one as a unique gift and save!
-Price includes 2 x paperback + shipping worldwide.
+Price includes 2 x paperback + 2 FREE bookmarks + international shipping.
 No need for Paypal- click on the image of the card and checkout as a guest

-The book with an AUTOGRAPH and the limited Valentine's edition of 5 MAGICAL INSPIRATION BOOKMARKS in both English and Polish; YOU are Love, YOU are Compassion, YOU are Joy, YOU are Forgiveness, YOU are Gratitude - to remind us daily that we are all that and more and we have the power to feel these powerful transformational emotions.
-Price includes paperback + bookmarks + shipping.
+The book with an AUTOGRAPH and one of the MAGICAL INSPIRATION BOOKMARKS (bilingual, in English and Polish); YOU are Love, YOU are Compassion, YOU are Joy, YOU are Forgiveness, YOU are Gratitude - to remind us daily that we are all that and more and we have the power to feel these powerful transformational emotions.
+Price includes paperback + international shipping.
 No need for Paypal account, just choose: CHECKOUT AS A GUEST option to pay with a debit or a credit card.